VedaantS/factfully/README.md

 TODO:
 - get adblocker more effective
 - change from highlight and fact-check to automatic fact checking
-- website summary in top left
+- use extension window to give reliability score on the current website
 - start work on social media tool